redlibrarian/redlibrarian.github.io/_posts/2016-12-04-Gramsci-Library-Neutrality.markdown

 >group's "deputies" exercising the subaltern functions of social
 >hegemony and political government.
 (SPN, 12)

-What I would like to see, what I was calling for in my SLIS lecture, is nothing more than an increasing number of organic intellectuals corresponding to the rising [working] class within libraries.
-We have to be open and up-front about our orientation, we have to engage in "discursive battle" with every expression of bourgeois (capitalist, neoliberal) ideology, but not from the standpoint of bourgeois ideology itself.
-I would like to see a higher proportion of working-class intellectuals in the narrative of librarianship, working towards a new hegemony.
+In order to combat the dominance of capitalist ideology, library workers must be open and up-front about our orientation.
+We have to engage in "discursive battle" with every expression of bourgeois (capitalist, neoliberal) ideology.
+At the same time, we must be careful that we aren't simply reproducing capitalist hegemony with a new face.
+And that, I think, is the trickiest part.

 I'm not sure why Gramsci was absent from my SLIS lecture.
 Perhaps there was something Freudian in it.
 Perhaps, on the other hand, there is